As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-87. Life-Changing Events
+89. Life-Changing Events

-88. Your Own Reviews
+90. Your Own Reviews

 Look at a tool you’ve used recently or one you’ve been using for a long time.
 Write a review of it.
 Keep the focus on your customers, if possible.

 I know you’ll be on board with this one.
 Some of the best content ideas I’ve had for blog posts have come when I was spending time on vacation.
 Being in a new place can spark inspiration.
 And when your brain is rested, you will think clearer than you do when you’re busy all the time with work.

 Fiction, any kind, can lead to inspiration for content ideas.
 Fiction explores the common themes we experience in life; and in just about every piece of content, you’re exploring a common theme that affects someone.

 93. Give Strangers Fake Backgrounds and Stories

 I actually heard this on a TV show a few years ago.
 A person on the show was a screenwriter.
 He said he watched people in public places and imagined fake backgrounds for them.
 He would see a couple and imagine how they had met and what kind of work they did.